Dishes are from our food & wine pairing classes.

 - Kosher salt

-In a saucepan over medium heat, add the oil, garlic and shallots.
-When the shallots turn translucent and the garlic starts to brown, add 1/3 cup water.
-Stir in the remaining ingredients: sugar, vinegar, mustard, ginter, pepper, and bay leaf.
+In a saucepan over medium heat, add the oil, garlic, and shallots.
+When the shallots turn translucent, and the garlic starts to brown, add 1/3 cup water.
+Stir in the remaining ingredients: sugar, vinegar, mustard, ginger, pepper, and bay leaf.
 Cook for about five minutes, stirring occasionally.
-Cover and simmer over medium heat, stirring occasionally, for 6 minutes.
-Uncover and continue cooking, stirring occasionally, until juices have thickened.
-Season to taste with salt.
+Cover and simmer over medium heat, occasionally stirring, for 6 minutes.
+Uncover and continue cooking, occasionally stirring, until juices have thickened—season to taste with salt.
 Let cool slightly.

 Langostino & Pancetta Bisque

 - 1/3 lb raw langostino or shrimp, in the shell

 - 1/2 cup white wine

 - 1 pint heavy cream

 Peel langostinos (or shrimp) and de-vein.
 Reserve shells and store the raw seafood in the refrigerator.
 Place a medium-sized soup pot over medium heat.
 Melt the butter and saute the shallot, carrots, and celery for 8-10 minutes or until soft.
 Remove half of the veggies from the pan and set aside.
 Add tomato paste to the pot and roast for 1 minute, then add the wine and 4 cups water.
 Bring to a boil, and add the reserved shells.
 Boil for 10 minutes and remove from heat.
 Let sit for half an hour.